Books of Remembrance

 The original Books of Remembrance are usually stored in the Memorial Chamber of the Peace Tower in Ottawa but are now temporarily located in the Room of Remembrance at the Visitor Welcome Centre during the Centre Block renovations.
 Every morning the pages of the eight books are turned - each page of each book is turned once a year.

-The Legislative Library at Ontario's Parliament have copies of four of the Books of Remembrance - the First World War Book of Remembrance, the Second World War Book of Remembrance, the Merchant Navy Book of Remembrance, and the Newfoundland Book of Remembrance.
+The Legislative Library at Ontario's Parliament has copies of four of the Books of Remembrance - the First World War Book of Remembrance, the Second World War Book of Remembrance, the Merchant Navy Book of Remembrance, and the Newfoundland Book of Remembrance.

 A copy of the Second World War Book of Remembrance, shown here on display in the lobby of Ontario's Legislative Building in 2019, contains more than 44,000 names of Canadians who died during the war.
 Artist Alan Beddoe from Ottawa created the book.
-In addition to the names of those who lost their lives, he also included pages commemorating particular actions, battles, and places that were significant to Canadians during the war.
+In addition to the names of those who lost their lives, he included pages commemorating particular actions, battles, and places that were significant to Canadians during the war.